 If you are still unconvinced and you want to make ending racism your cause there is only one thing you can do about it.
 Only repeated and welcome interaction that is contrary to a persons prejudice will cause them to change their attitude.
 Darryl Davis has caused 200 Klansmen to renounce the KKK using this method.
 Which means if you’re white, shouting slogans at other white people is not your mission.
 You need to find some racists of another color to accomplish your goal, I don’t know, maybe try the Nation of Islam.

 One final point of criticism before I move on, activists are just as dishonest as other people and groups in the interest of furthering their agenda.
 They lack objectivity.
-They will omit, exaggerate, and use lens of interpretation that distorts for the purpose of something or someone being seen in a light that fits their model.
+They will omit, exaggerate, and use a lens of interpretation that distorts for the purpose of something or someone being seen in a light that fits their model.
+The more things they can call racist, sexist, exploitative, or homophobic, the more important their righteous cause.
 They are static among things, they are for this, they look for opportunities to make something this, or they are against that, and consequently they are looking to make things that.